DragonMinded/bemaniutils/README.md

 Contributions are welcome!
 Before submitting a pull request, ensure that your code is type-hint clean by running `./verifytyping` and ensure that it hasn't broken basic libraries with `./verifylibs`.
 Make sure that it is also lint-clean with `./verifylint`.
+You should also make sure its formatted correctly by running `./formatfiles`.
-If you are changing code related to a particular game, it is nice to include a verification in the form of a game traffic emulator, so that basic functionality can be verified.
+If you are changing code related to a particular game, it is required to include a verification in the form of a game traffic emulator, so that basic functionality can be verified.
 To ensure you haven't broken another game with your changes, its recommended to run the traffic generator against your code with various games.
 For convenience, you